top of page

 Loquacious vocables in search of love!

-Written after reading Francesca Wade's superb new biography Gertrude Stein: An Afterlife (New York: Scribner, 2025)
+Written upon reading Francesca Wade's superb new biography Gertrude Stein: An Afterlife (New York: Scribner, 2025)

 Join our mailing list